 Maybe the biggest feature itself is to organisation and structure inside OneNote, it keeps your work, university, private material perfectly organized, and you can get things done.
 If your project is growing bigger than expected, you are able to quickly restructure your notes by increasing an additional section and turn the existing section into a section group which allows you to split notes into different segments like releases, parts,…

-The 5 top most searched Data Warehouse Automation (DWA) tools compared with GoogleTrends is telling you that WhereScape is first before TimeXtender and BiReady (new Attunity Compose) over the last year.
+The 5 top most searched Data Warehouse Automation tools on the market compared with GoogleTrends is telling you that WhereScape is first before TimeXtender and BiReady (new Attunity Compose) over the last year.
 See the picture in full size or go directly to GoogleTrend comparison and change to your own needs.

 As I’m using a lot of tools on a daily basis which makes my life easier, I’d like to share them with you.
 Also because lately, I recommending them more regularly to friends and co-workers.
 Hope you find them useful, please leave a comment if you’re using other cool tools or if you disagree with my opinion.